 Do not use a form of the word to be defined as the main part of your definition

 You will lose points if your definitions are hard to follow.

 Summary of Article: Concise organization and presentation of important facts in your own words.
 Avoid using lists.

-Critical Thinking Question: Answer to the point, discussion encouraged
+Critical Thinking Question: Answer to the point, discussion encouraged.
+In your own words.

-Your presentations to forums should be immediately visible to students and instructor. (not needing to be opened)
+Your presentations to forum should be immediately visible to students and instructor. (not needing to be opened separately)